Constraints on pulsar masses from the maximum observed glitch

-The complete range of derived masses for the three EOSs is displayed in Fig. \ref{fig:quadratelli}.
+The complete range of derived masses for the three EOSs is displayed in figure 5.
+The errors indicated result {\it only} from observational indeterminacies in the glitch data, listed in table \ref{tb:sample-properties}; with the exception of two objects, these observational errors on masses are very small.
 Due to its small largest glitch, the mass of J1413-6141 is not constrained by the soft Sly EOS: any mass allowed by the EOS can sustain its maximum event.
-We note that the mass value $M_{\rm act}$ is systematically higher than our lower mass estimate $M_{\rm pre}$: in the quasi-periodic Vela pulsar (as well as in several others that are not usually regarded as quasi-periodic) its value is close to $M_{\rm pre}$, suggesting that the reservoir of angular momentum is nearly depleted during each large glitch.
-It has already been suggested in ref. \cite{Haskell:2016} with a polytropic model that lower mass pulsars may have a narrower distribution of glitch sizes, centered around larger events, and our current, more detailed analysis with micro-physically motivated equations of state, confirms that this is likely to be the case.
+We note that in general the mass value $M_{\rm act}$ is higher than our lower mass estimate $M_{\rm pre}$; in the quasi-periodic Vela pulsar (as well as in several others that are not usually regarded as quasi-periodic) its value is quite close to $M_{\rm pre}$, suggesting that the reservoir of angular momentum is nearly depleted during each large glitch.
+It has already been suggested in ref. \onlinecite{Haskell:2016} with a polytropic model that lower mass pulsars may have a narrower distribution of glitch sizes, centered around larger events, and our current, more detailed analysis with micro-physically motivated equations of state, confirms that this is likely to be the case.

+Our model predicts a broad distribution of masses, centered around $ 1.4 M_\odot$.
+We note that populations studies\cite{Ozel:2016} also recover a broad distribution, that however depends strongly on the evolutionary path of the system, with masses in NS-NS binaries tightly distributed around $ 1.4 M_\odot$ and masses in white dwarf-NS binaries much more broadly distributed around higher values.
+Future radio and gravitational waves observations are likely to probe the mass distribution in more detail, and thus allow us to investigate the evolutionary history of systems with glitching pulsars.